marfarma/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.7.2 =
+- pages that the user is not allowed to edit now get "dimmed". they will still be visible becuase a page a user is not allowed to edit, may have a child-page that they are allowed to edit, so the sub-pages must still be accessible
+- some problems with Ozh' Admin Drop Down Menu fixed (tree showed posts instead of pages)

 = 0.7.1 =
 - quick fix: capability edit_pages required to view the tree menu, instead of editor (which led to administrators not being able to view the tree...)